PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

   .
   ```

 All of these environment variables will be available to the service process.
 Note that Fuge also supplies the DNS_HOST environment variable along with a port, namespace and suffix.
-The Concordant module uses these environment variables to form service lookup queries.
+The `concordant` module uses these environment variables to form service lookup queries.

 Let's now run the `zone` command, this should provide us with out put similar to the following: